infosoftas/info-subscription-doc/source/reporting/Report database.rst

 [Order].[OrderAmounts]
 ------------------------
-Displays all orders in total (created, canceled and executed) and the value of these.
-Formed when an order is created and updated when it is completed or canceled.
+Grouped by date and organization.
+Formed when the first order of the day is created.
+Updated when later orders occur.

 [Order].[OrderCompletedAmounts]
 -------------------------------
-Displays the total number of orders executed and the total value of these.
-The TemplatePackageName field shows which package template was used .
+Grouped by date., templatepackage and organization.
+Only completed orders.